 Relocating Seat Tracks

 After I recovered the bucket seats and replaced the seat buns in my 63 hardtop I found myself sitting closer to the steering wheel instead of sinking down in the seat.
 I needed a way to move my seat back another inch or two without modifying the floor pan or seat tracks.
-After searching the internet for images of seat track extensions and talking to a forum member on TFFN who had done something similar I came up with my idea of making an "adapter plate" using 1-1/4"-3/16"x15" flat stock.
+After searching the internet for images of seat track extensions and talking to a forum member on TFFN who had done something similar I came up with my idea of making an "adapter plate" using 1-1/4 in.-3/16 in.x15 in. flat stock.
 Matter of fact, the way I did this is very close to what Ron did to his Ranchero, the only difference is I went 2 inches whereas Ron went 4 inches and he had a built-in rear pedestal by bending the metal down and another bend going back to the front to make a "foot".
 By going only 2 inches the rear of the outer seat track will be only a half inch from the raised hump on the floor pan and eliminated the need for an extra floor-to-track spacers.

 Starting from the rear of the adapter plate, closest to the back seat, measure for the 4 holes that will be drilled in the adapter plate.